doobix/see-greenhouse/readme.md

 run a simple http server with this command:

 ```
-python -m SimpleHTTPServer 8000
+npx http-server
 ```

-the page can be viewed locally at http://localhost:8000
+the page can be viewed locally at http://localhost:8080

 # testing